The Bodyguard (soundtrack): Recording

-Prior to shooting the film, Arista Records CEO Clive Davis wasn't sure about the film that, at the time, had little music attached to it and didn't understand why Houston's character, Rachel Marron, "needed a bodyguard".
+Prior to shooting the film, Arista Records CEO Clive Davis was not sure about the film that, at the time, had little music attached to it and didn't understand why Houston's character, Rachel Marron, "needed a bodyguard".
 Davis admitted later he was "nervous" of Houston's acting aspirations.
+After reading the initial script, Davis, who was on the board of directors of CBS when CBS first went into film back in the 1960s and who was at the time, on the board of directors of Columbia Pictures, wrote a letter to Costner and Jackson, arguing to them that the film "is nowhere near fulfilling the potential of what Whitney could contribute to the role".

-After reading the initial script, Davis wrote a letter to Costner and Jackson, arguing to them that the film "is nowhere near fulfilling the potential of what Whitney could contribute to the role".
+Davis further wrote in the letter: "The songs that she can sing, the respect and appeal from that, so directly ties into a need for a bodyguard, and provides the foundation of chemistry, potentially, between the two [characters]."

-Costner and Jackson agreed with Davis and Houston, in a deal with Warner Bros Pictures, signed a deal for rights to the soundtrack's back royalties and agreed to record at least six tracks, with four of them to be featured on the film.
+Costner and Jackson agreed with Davis and Houston, in a deal with Warner Bros Pictures, signed a deal for rights to the soundtrack's back royalties and agreed to record at least six tracks, with five of them to be featured on the film.
 Maureen Crowe became the film's music supervisor and worked with Houston and Costner on finding songs for the film.